GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 function
 [`Asyncify.handleSleep()`](https://emscripten.org/docs/porting/asyncify.html#making-async-web-apis-behave-as-if-they-were-synchronous)
-which tells Emscripten to suspend the program and provides a `wakeUp()` handler that should be called when the asynchronous operation has finished.
-In the example above, we pass that handler to `setTimeout()`, but it could be used in any other context that accepts callbacks.
-Finally, we call the `async_sleep()` function anywhere we want just like regular `sleep()` or any other synchronous API.
+which tells Emscripten to suspend the program and provides a `wakeUp()` handler that should be called once the asynchronous operation has finished.
+In the example above, the handler is passed to `setTimeout()`, but it could be used in any other context that accepts callbacks.
+Finally, you can call `async_sleep()` anywhere you want just like regular `sleep()` or any other synchronous API.

 When compiling such code, you need to tell Emscripten to activate the Asyncify feature.
 Do that by